Overdetermination

-Overdetermination occurs when a single-observed effect is determined by multiple causes, any one of which alone would be sufficient to account for ("determine") the effect.
-That is, there are more causes present than are necessary to cause the effect.
-In the philosophy of science, this means that more evidence is available than is necessary to justify a conclusion.
-Overdetermination is in contrast to underdetermination, when the number or strength of causes is insufficient.
+Overdetermination occurs when a single observed effect is determined by multiple causes, any one of which alone would be conceivably sufficient to account for ("determine") the effect.
+The term "overdetermination" (Überdeterminierung) was used by Sigmund Freud as a key concept in his psychoanalysis, and later by Louis Althusser.

-The term "overdetermination" (Überdeterminierung) was also used by Sigmund Freud as a key concept in his psychoanalysis.
+In the philosophy of science, the concept of overdetermination has been used to describe a situation in which there are more causes present than are necessary to cause an effect.
+Overdetermination here is in contrast to underdetermination, when the number or strength of causes is insufficient.